bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-02-25-blue-duck-is-bringing-micromobility-to-the-southern-us.md

 cta_text: We have a range of solutions that use the latest technology to drive the future of mobility forward.
 cta_link: pages/fleet.md
-title: Blue Duck is Bringing Micromobility Across the Southern U.S.
+title: "[Interview] How Blue Duck is Bringing Micromobility Across the Southern U.S."
 publish_date: 2021-02-25 15:00:00 +0000
 featured_image: "/uploads/2021/02/24/531b50d5-0199-4c0a-859d-7f5190bd0fad-blue_duck.jpg"
 excerpt: Blue Duck is expanding their business by bringing micromobility to smaller